2kdevs/repository.2kdevs/README.md

 Tutorial and example repository for setting up a GitHub-hosted Kodi repo.
 For an example of a repo created using this method (including submodules), see https://www.github.com/jurialmunkey/repository.jurialmunkey/.

 On Update:
-bump versions of repo in addon.xml, builds.txt, index.html and then run the gen copy zip to root
+bump versions of repo in addon.xml, builds.txt (on github seperate file), index.html and then run the gen copy zip to root

 # BASIC - How to setup for hosting on GitHub Pages